 The monthly deadline for inclusion in the newsletter is the 15th.

-Updated: June 22 2017The Institute for Society and Genetics (ISG) at the University of California at Los Angeles (http://www.socgen.ucla.edu), invites applications for a postdoctoral fellow position beginning September 1, 2017.
-The Institute for Society and Genetics, housed in the Division of Life Sciences at UCLA, is an interdisciplinary research and teaching unit focused on issues at the intersection of biology and society.
+Updated: June 22 2017The Institute for Society and Genetics (ISG) at the University of California at Los Angeles (http://www.socgen.ucla.edu), invites applications for a postdoctoral fellow position beginning January 1, 2018 The Institute for Society and Genetics, housed in the Division of Life Sciences at UCLA, is an interdisciplinary research and teaching unit focused on issues at the intersection of biology and society.
 The successful candidate will work with Drs.
 Patrick Allard, Amander Clark, and Hannah Landecker on the social and historical analysis of transgenerational epigenetics.
-Review of applications will start July 15th and continue until the position is filled.
+The next review date for applications is October 15th and will continue until the position is filled.

 The position is part of a John Templeton Foundation funded award entitled “A chance to equality in health: Is people’s health determined by ancestral environmental exposures?”.
 The aim of the grant is to study how environmental exposures become embedded into germ-line epimutations, and the transgenerational impact of these exposures.
 The postdoctoral fellow will actively participate in generating systematic literature reviews and historical analysis on the topic of transgenerational inheritance and epimutations, attend meetings of the participating laboratories, conduct interviews and narrative analysis of collected data, write up results and findings with the project PIs.
 Additionally, the fellow may assist in the organization of a workshop on these issues.